Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in cross section

 A description of the differential cross section at $\zeta=0.95$ including the $\rho^\prime$ and the region defined by the parameters uncertainty is shown in Fig. \ref{fig:dcrossall}.
 It is significantly sensitive to the $g_{\omega\rho^\prime\pi}$ coupling, the broad shaded region is defined by its uncertainty.
-The narrow shaded region corresponds to the relative phase parameter.
-Thus, by measuring the angular distribution in the region around 1.2 GeV with a precision of 20\%, it may be possible to determine with a better precision the resonant features involved, namely the $g_{\omega\rho^\prime\pi}$ coupling constant and relative phase, $\theta$.
+The narrow shaded region corresponds to the relative phase parameter uncertainty.
+This suggest that by measuring the angular distribution in the region around 1.2 GeV, it may be possible to determine the resonant parameters involved with a better precision, namely the $g_{\omega\rho^\prime\pi}$ coupling constant and relative phase, $\theta$.
 Notice that $m_{\rho^\prime}=1450$ MeV and $\Gamma_{\rho^\prime}=400$ MeV, makes the $\omega$ relatively closer to the $\rho^\prime$ than to $\rho$ in the context described above, using the decay width as a representative magnitude.
+Using a constant or an energy dependent width (modeled in a similar way to the $\rho$) makes no significant difference.